segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 > info ""
 > EU workspace regions are currently in beta.
 If you would like to learn more about the beta, please contact your account manager.

-BigQuery does not require whitelisting an IP address.
+BigQuery does not require allowlisting an IP address.
 To learn how to set up BigQuery, check out Segment's BigQuery [set up guide](/docs/connections/storage/catalog/bigquery/#getting-started)

 ## Will Segment sync my historical data?